revel/revel.github.io/manual/templates.md

 The three template engines `pongo2,ace,go` will be used when rendering templates.

-**NOTE** Ace and Pongo2 are not available at this time, but will be added

 ### How Revel Picks the Right Template Engine
-The `template-engine` has a method called `IsEngineFor`, which accepts the basic template information (path, and content).
+The `template-engine` has a method called `Handles`, which accepts the basic template information (path, and content).
 The engine then can return true or false if it can parse the file or not.
 How it makes this choice is up to the parser.
-Revel based parsers look for a `shebang` at the top of the template to see which one it belongs to, they also look for a secondary extension like `foo.ace.html` would be identified as an `ace` template.
+Revel has a builtin function called `revel.EngineHandles`, which can be used to look for a `shebang` at the top of the template to see which template engine it belongs to, it also looks for a secondary extension like `foo.ace.html` which would be identified as an `ace` template.
 Finally it could try to parse the code and if that passes it can register itself for that.